Commerce, Texas: Geography

-Commerce is located in northeastern Hunt County and is 66 mi northeast of Dallas, 53 mi southeast of Sherman, 38 mi southwest of Paris, and 20 mi northwest of Sulphur Springs.
-Greenville, the Hunt county seat, is 15 mi southwest of Commerce via Highway 224 or 18 mi via Highway 24 and I-30.

 According to the United States Census Bureau, Commerce has a total area of 20.7 km2, of which 20.5 km2 are land and 0.2 km2, or 0.94%, are water.
 The Middle Sulphur River, part of the Red River watershed, runs past the north side of Commerce and forms part of its northern border.

 Climate

 Commerce's climate is part of the humid subtropical region.
 The temperature varies greatly throughout the year.
 Commerce has hot, humid and dry summers, typical of much of Texas, and above average spring temperatures.
 Commerce has cooler fall and winter temperatures, with higher wind chills due to its northern location and location on a natural prairie.
 During the spring is the strongest part of the storm season as thunderstorms are very common and tornadoes have been known to form in and around the area.